Sunday, November 30, 2025

 The Year of the Albino Twins

-My wife Julie and I will always remember the summer of 2025 as the summer of the Albino twins.
+My wife Julie and I will always remember 2025 as the year of the Albino twins.
 Some time around June we discovered two white flashes running through our yard that we discovered in amazement were twin Albino deer.
 Credit goes to my son and grandson for the first sighting.
 We live in a gated community and have many white-tailed deer in the area that are both revered and disdained by residents.
 Deer cause a considerable amount of damage to landscaping however I fall in the nature lover camp and enjoy seeing them visit my property.
 I think it's safe to say that all the neighbors are delighted this year to see these rare beauties.

 We began to see in the area on a regular basis a family group of 4 deer .
 The family consisted of a mother, two twins and a second female of larger size who always appeared with Mom and the fawns.
 We called her "Nana" imaging that she possibly was the grandmother helping her daughter raise her first fawns, or so we wished.